larryhastings/appeal/README.md

 a "global option".

 Appeal supports global options, too.
-It's simple: just write a command function like normal, but instead of decorating it with `Appeal.command()`, decorate it with `Appeal.global_command()`.
-Appeal will process all those options before command, and call your global command function.
+It's simple: write your command function like normal, but instead of decorating it with `Appeal.command()`, decorate it with `Appeal.global_command()`.
+Appeal will process all those options before the command, and call your global command function.

 `Appeal.global_command()` also gets used for programs that